Among the best.

 Only if camping in Kolob Canyon and exiting via the Narrows

 100 feet (30 m)

-Boundary is commonly done two ways.
-For a day trip out the MIA Trail, park at the West Rim Trailhead near Lava Point.
+Boundary is commonly done as a day trip out the MIA Trail.
+Park at the West Rim Trailhead near Lava Point.
 The MIA Trail returns to this point.
 For a two-day trip enjoying the full glory of Kolob Canyon and the Narrows, start from the West Rim Trailhead (car spot, shuttle service) and exit at the Temple of Sinawava.

 Though not INSIDE the Park, any rescue in Kolob or Boundary would involve the NPS SAR team.